lemon24/andgravity-generator/README.md

 * fast generation through aggressive caching
 * live preview

 Vaguely inspired by Lektor, but much less flexible, on purpose.
-Rougly following the ideas [here](https://github.com/lemon24/urlspace).
+Roughly following the ideas [here](https://github.com/lemon24/urlspace).

 Uses Flask to serve a web app, and Frozen-Flask to write the pages to disk.